 Would you like to save this recipe?

-- Don’t shake the can of coconut milk - you want the solid layer of cream on the top to stay separate from the liquid underneath.
-That lets you fry the coconut cream with the curry paste, then add the liquid later.
-(If you forget, or your coconut milk is mixed, skip the cream in the “fry the curry paste” step and stir the whole can into the pot in the “pressure cook the curry” step.)
+- Don't shake the can of coconut milk: You want the solid layer of cream on the top to stay separate from the liquid underneath.
+That lets you fry the curry paste in the coconut cream, then add the coconut liquid later.

 What do you think?